yashtibrewal/portfolio-website/README.md

 Aready scored.

 Sprint 3.
-I am working regularly, I am stuck with a AWS EC2 account.
-I will take time to recover it.
+I am working regularly, My teammate is stuck with hosting on heroku.
-I use a board at my home to plan the Sprint
-The documentation to run is simple.
-Clone the repo, install node, run serve -l (create react app).
+I use a white board with blue marker at my home to plan the Sprint The documentation to run is simple.
+Clone the repo, install node, run serve -l 8080 (create react app). yashtibrewal.in is the domain which is owned by my, however hosting is taking time.
-I have hosted the website.
-As long as AWS EC2 works, you can see it live on yashtibrewal.in There is no need for test cases as of now.
+There is no need for test cases as of now.
+Every visit to the website is a test case.
+If there is a bug, please raise the issue.

 Sprint 4.